The neural dynamics of auditory word recognition and integration: Results

 We first evaluate the baseline model relative to a TRF model which incorporates no word-level features $X_v$ except for a word onset feature, and find that this model significantly improves in held-out prediction performance (\heldoutTRFvsBaseTRF{}).
 The model recovers a negative response to word surprisal centered around 400 ms post word onset (\Cref{fig:baseline-n400}), which aligns with recent EEG studies of naturalistic language comprehension in both listening \citep{heilbron2022hierarchy,gillis2021neural,donhauser2020two} and reading \citep{frank2015erp}.

 We next separately infer optimal model parameters for the shift and variable models, and evaluate their error on held-out test data.
-We find that the variable model significantly exceeds the baseline model (\heldoutStretchvsTRF{}), while the shift model does not (\heldoutShiftvsTRF{}).
-This suggests that neural responses to words are not simply temporally yoked to their recognition times.
+We find that the variable model significantly exceeds the baseline model (\heldoutStretchvsTRF{}), while the shift model does not (\heldoutShiftvsTRF{}).\footnote{A direct comparison of the variable model and shift model performance also favors the variable model (\heldoutStretchvsShift{}).} This suggests that neural responses to words are not simply temporally yoked to their recognition times.

 We next investigate the parameters of the optimal variable model. \Cref{fig:recognition-times} shows the distribution of predicted word recognition times {\(\tau_{i}\)} under the optimal variable model on stimulus data from the held-out test set, charted relative to the onset of a word.
-Our model predicts that one third of words are recognized prior to \berpQuantEdgeOne{} post word onset; another third are recognized between \berpQuantEdgeOne{} and \berpQuantEdgeTwo{}; while a long tail are recognized after \berpQuantEdgeTwo{} post word onset.
+Our model predicts that one third of words are recognized prior to \berpQuantEdgeOne{} post word onset, another third are recognized between \berpQuantEdgeOne{} and \berpQuantEdgeTwo{}, and a long tail are recognized after \berpQuantEdgeTwo{} post word onset.
 This entails that at least a third of words are recognized prior to any meaningful processing of acoustic input.
 This prediction aligns with prior work in multiple neuroimaging modalities, which suggests that listeners pre-activate features of lexical items far prior to their acoustic onset in the stimulus \citep{wang2018specific,goldstein2022shared}.